-After an optional soup course, it is time for the evening’s star attraction: the Haggis!
-It is usual for guests to stand as this traditional savoury pudding, a luxury in Burns’ time, is brought into the room with much aplomb.
-A piper will generally play the bagpipe as the cook carries the haggis on a large silver platter through the room.
-Clapping along to the music as the haggis procession makes its way around the room is commonplace, only ending when the haggis is finally placed upon the host’s table.
+After an optional soup course, it’s time for the evening’s star attraction: the Haggis!
+Usually, guests rise to their feet as this traditional savoury pudding, a luxury in Burns’ time, is brought into the room with much aplomb.
+A piper plays the bagpipe as the cook carries the haggis on a large silver platter through the room.
+Clapping along to the music as the haggis procession weaves its way around the guests is commonplace, only ending when the haggis is finally placed upon the host’s table.

 Address to the Haggis

-An honoured reader, most often the host but occasionally a guest, now recites the all-important Address To A Haggis – one of Burns’ most famous and regularly recited poems.
+An honoured reader, most often the host but occasionally a guest, now recites the all-important Address To A Haggis – one of Burns’ most famous poems.
 It is an esteemed position to make the address and the reader should have their knife poised at the ready.
-It is custom upon speaking the line “His knife see rustic Labour dicht/An’ cut you up wi’ ready slicht” to sharpen the knife and plunge it into the haggis, cutting the dish from end to end.
+Upon speaking the line “His knife see rustic Labour dicht/An’ cut you up wi’ ready slicht” it is custom to sharpen the knife and plunge it into the haggis, cutting the dish from end to end.
 At the final line, “Gie her a haggis!“, the reader should raise the haggis in triumph, a cue for the guests to break out in rapturous applause.
-Finally, all the guests will join a whisky toast to the haggis, before getting stuck in.
+Finally, everyone joins a whisky toast to the haggis, before getting stuck in.

-Customarily, the steaming haggis will be served with neeps and tatties (swedes and potatoes) as the main course.
-Variations do exist of course: sometimes the haggis will form the starter, followed by another hearty main dish instead (often pie or roast meat).
-Vegetarian haggis can be on hand for meat-free diners, while Cullen Skink – a creamy, think soup made with haddock – is a fish alternative.
-A steamed Clootie Dumpling is a frequent dessert as is Tipsy Laird (whisky trifle), while lashings of wine and ale help wash everything down.
+Customarily, the steaming haggis is served with neeps and tatties (swedes and potatoes) as the main course.
+Variations do exist of course.
+Sometimes the haggis will form the starter, followed by a different hearty main dish (often pie or roast meat).
+Vegetarian haggis can be on hand for meat-free diners, while Cullen Skink – a creamy, thick soup made with haddock – is a fish alternative.
+A steamed Clootie Dumpling is a much-loved dessert, as is Tipsy Laird (whisky trifle).
+Meanwhile, lashings of wine and ale help wash everything down!

 Content and full of food, it’s time for a sing-song and some poetry.
-At larger occasions, musicians and singers may perform a selection of Burns’ famous songs such as Ae Fond Kiss or Rantin’, Ravin’ Robin, although it’s just as fun for individual guests or groups to perform songs and poetry.
+At larger occasions, musicians and singers may perform a selection of Burns’ famous songs such as Ae Fond Kiss or Rantin’, Ravin’ Robin.
+However, it’s just as fun for individual guests or groups to perform songs and poetry!
 Favourite poems include Tam o Shanter, To A Louse and Holy Willie’s Prayer.
-Interludes of poetry and singing often break up the remaining stages.
+Interludes of poetry and singing often break up the remaining stages of the evening.

-Various toasts and speeches are due after the first round of entertainment.
-It is time for the main speaker to return to the spotlight to deliver a speech on the life and times of Robert Burns.
+Multiple toasts and speeches commence after the first round of entertainment.
+The main speaker returns to the spotlight to deliver a speech on the life and times of Robert Burns.
 Funny, heartfelt or somewhere in between, the speech often includes recitations of his work and frequent referrals to his nationalism and importance to Scottish literature.
-A heartfelt toast follows: To the Immortal Memory of Robert Burns!
+A meaningful toast follows: To the Immortal Memory of Robert Burns!

-One of the more unusual highlights of a Burns Night supper is the Toast to the Lassies, delivered by a male guest in honour of the women.
-Traditionally this was thanks for the women who had prepared the meal, but it is now more often used as an opportunity to praise the female guests and the general role of women in the world today.
+One of the more unusual highlights of a Burns Night supper is the Toast to the Lassies, delivered by a male guest to honour the women.
+Traditionally this was thanks for the women who had prepared the meal, but nowadays it’s more often used as an opportunity to praise the female guests and the general role of women in the world today.
 A Reply to the Laddies gives the opportunity for the women to respond.
-Both speeches are usually light-hearted and humorous, with the two parties sometimes conferring beforehand to ensure their respective toasts complement each other.
+Both speeches are typically light-hearted and humorous, with the two parties sometimes conferring beforehand to ensure their respective toasts complement one another.

 Vote of Thanks

-After a heady night of delicious food, drinks-a-plenty and celebratory recitals, it is time for the host to thank their guests for another wonderful evening.
+After a heady night of delicious food, drinks aplenty and celebratory recitals, it’s time for the host to thank their guests for another wonderful evening.